Go Back

 • 2-3 anchovy filets oil-packed anchovy fillets

-• ½ fennel bulb medium fennel bulb - top and core removed, very thinly sliced
+• ½ medium fennel bulb top and core removed, very thinly sliced

 • ½ teaspoon sea salt

-• ¼ cup olives castelvetrano olives - pitted and roughly torn
+• ¼ cup castelvetrano olives pitted and roughly torn

-• 3 Tuna tins Fishwife Spanish Lemon Tuna - do not drain
+• 3 tins Fishwife Spanish Lemon Tuna do not drain

 • 1 tablespoon fresh parsley finely chopped